 The proposed bill, titled the Victim Safety in Pretrial Release Act, aims to enhance the legal framework surrounding pretrial release conditions for individuals charged with specified violent crimes.
 It establishes a new section, 903.0472, which stipulates that individuals on pretrial release for certain violent offenses will commit a separate criminal offense if they willfully violate any conditions of their release.
 The bill outlines penalties for such violations, including a misdemeanor for first offenses and a felony for subsequent violations against the original victim or involving new acts of violence.
-Additionally, the bill mandates that during a first appearance hearing, courts must prioritize victim and public safety when deciding on pretrial detention or release.
+Additionally, the bill mandates that courts consider specific factors related to victim and public safety during first appearance hearings when determining pretrial detention or release.

-Furthermore, the bill amends existing law to allow law enforcement officers to arrest individuals without a warrant if there is probable cause to believe they have violated pretrial release conditions related to violent crimes.
-It also provides legal protection for officers from civil liability when making such arrests.
-The effective date for this legislation is set for October 1, 2026.
+Furthermore, the bill amends section 901.15 to authorize law enforcement officers to arrest individuals without a warrant if there is probable cause to believe they have violated pretrial release conditions related to violent crimes.
+It also provides legal protection for officers from civil liability when making such arrests based on probable cause.
+The act is set to take effect on October 1, 2026.

 Statutes affected: